aboyce/mongodb/Sharding.md

 ### Considerations

-Sharded clusters and more complex and require more maintenance, planning and execution.
+Sharded clusters are more complex and require more maintenance, planning and execution.

 Once sharded, there is no method to unshard a collection.